Ram Kripal Sinha: Career

 Sinha started his career as a college lecturer based in Muzaffarpur town, Bihar.
 Shortly afterwards, he received his doctorate, he settled in Muzaffarpur of Bihar.
 In 1968, he was elected as a member to the Bihar Legislative Council which he served until 1974.
 In 1971, he was appointed as cabinet minister in the Socialist Party (India) government of Chief Minister Karpoori Thakur.
 On 3 April 1974, he was elected as a member of the Rajya Sabha, the upper house of Parliament of India and served as a parliamentarian until 1980.
 During this term, he was appointed as the Union Minister of State for Labour and Parliamentary Affairs in the Janata Party government of Prime Minister Morarji Desai and served in this post until the dissolution of Government in 1979.

-Personal life
+Personal life and death

 Sinha was married to Mridula Sinha who was the Governor of Indian state Goa and a writer in Hindi Literature and politician.

-Death

-Shri Ram Kripal Sinha died on 15 January 2023 from congestive heart failure.
+Sinha died from congestive heart failure on 15 January 2023, at the age of 88.